Brigham Young University Enlists Genetec's AutoVu to Assist with Parking Management System

 "Transitioning to a powerful LPR platform requires a shift in thinking and implementation, but the advantages greatly outweigh the challenges," said Mr. Goodman.
 It has increased the speed with which the officers can conduct patrols, which is imperative for a campus with so many lots to cover.
 "A colleague recently said to me, 'Your system really works!
 I've never seen the enforcement vehicle all the way up here before!'
 We have been able to expand our coverage to include areas that we previously might have only been able to check every few months.
 We're also much better organized in our enforcement now," says Mr. Goodman.

-By choosing to use AutoVu within Gentec's unified security platform, Security Center, BYU has also paved the way for painless expansion of their system, as well as the ability to simply transition access control operations and existing video surveillance equipment onto the platform in order to create synergies between various security initiatives.
+By choosing to use AutoVu within the Genetec unified security platform, Security Center, BYU has also paved the way for painless expansion of their parking management system, as well as the ability to simply transition access control operations and existing video surveillance equipment onto the same platform in order to create synergies between various security initiatives.
 Because Security Center is a scalable and open platform, BYU is able to leave this consolidation option open without needing to alter their current development path or purchase all new equipment at once.
 BYU is also able to capitalize on AutoVu's backend client within Security Center.
 Pictures that correlate with citations are easily located when disputes arise.
 The accumulated data is also used for analysis, for example in determining low-flow trends during certain hours in faculty lots.
 Because the faculty lots are generally most conveniently located, BYU can open the lots up to students when few faculty members are present.

 Beyond that, the system has been used for surveillance.
 "First and foremost, our AutoVu is a security system.
 It has solved numerous crimes and has helped prevent crimes," says Mr. Goodman.
 BYU distributes information to the local police when necessary, for example to show which vehicles were on campus at a specific time to help with accident investigations.
 During a recent string of bike thefts, the AutoVu data within the Security Center was used to search for a pattern in vehicles parked near the scene of the crimes.
 The vehicle belonging to the thief was identified, and the culprit was caught.
 A situation involving a string of burglaries that were taking place both on and off campus was similarly resolved.
 The on-campus incidents were tied to a specific vehicle, which was then tagged in the AutoVu system for monitoring purposes.
 When that vehicle showed up on campus, AutoVu alerted officers and BYU was able to contact local police to come and apprehend the suspect.